15 Jan 2019

 To provide some balance, there’s also a section about choosing to stay despite problems if called to, and the importance of doing so in a positive way.
 Staying in a church for the wrong reasons can lead to criticism and the undermining of leaders who are often trying to do their best in difficult circumstances.
 The author makes the point, more than once, that each individual should either stay and be involved, or leave and move on - that it’s not right or helpful to be on the boundary.
 And he gives some pointers for leaving well.
 So that gave me a lot to think about.

-The last part of the book is about what people who have left can do - the author contents that it is important to be part of some kind of church, according to his three stated principles.
+The last part of the book is about what people who have left can do - the author contends that it is important to be part of some kind of church, according to his three stated principles.
 He acknowledges that we are all part of the worldwide Body of Christ, and of the subset found in a particular town.
 But it’s harder to focus on God without a weekly or bi-weekly meeting, and while one can worship and do ‘mission’ in the basic sense outside of any kind of congregation, it’s also important to belong to a loving community of people.

 I didn’t agree with everything in the book, but overall thought it was well-written and thoughtful, and would recommend it to anyone feeling frustrated by their church, wondering whether they should move on.